ckamps/2232-defiance/content/_index.md

 ## Femme Osage Creek Bridge: The region's largest yard art

-From many areas of the yard and home, enjoy a commanding and intimate view of the 120+ year-old iron railroad bridge spanning the Femme Osage Creek that is just ~250 feet away and ~60 feet below the main level of the home.
+From many areas of the yard and home, enjoy a commanding and intimate view of the 120-year-old iron railroad bridge spanning the Femme Osage Creek.
+The bridge is just ~250 feet away and ~60 feet below the main level of the home.
 You'll feel like you're on vacation whenever you see the bridge!

 {{< carousel ratio="3x2" class="col-sm-20 col-lg-20 mx-auto" >}}
   {{< img src="img/bridge/bridge-spring-2.jpeg" caption="Bluff top view of 120-year-old iron railroad bridge on Katy trail" >}}